How to Fix Slow Mac After macOS Sonoma Update

 sonoma slow

-After a long time of waiting, macOS Sonoma is here.
+After a long time of waiting, macOS Sequoia is here.
 It is clear that all Mac users are excited to check out the new features Apple has baked.
 In particular, we believe you are stoked about the interactive widgets.

 Here’s the problem, though.
 Upgrading to the latest version of macOS is not always all the fun — especially if you have an older Mac.
-So, we understand if you are concerned about a slow mac after the macOS Sonoma update.
-If you had installed the Public Beta versions, you might have encountered these macOS Sonoma issues.
+So, we understand if you are concerned about a slow mac after the macOS Sequoia update.
+If you had installed the Public Beta versions, you might have encountered these macOS Sequoia issues.
 In that case, we think it is not a surprise for you.

-So, here is a guide to solving the potential slowdown issues you may face once you have upgraded to macOS Sonoma sometime this week.
+So, here is a guide to solving the potential slowdown issues you may face once you have upgraded to macOS Sequoia sometime this week.
 In short, you can make your MacBook, iMac, Mac Mini, or Mac Pro faster after an update.

 Before fixing